markogithubst/sport_matches_organizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a web application that helps users organize their matches.
-It is built with NodeJS, Express and Mongoose.
+Backend is built with NodeJS, Express, Mongo and Mongoose.
+Frontend is built with React and React Bootstrap.
 Integration tests are written using Jest.

 The application allows users to:
 - register